What Is CLOCC?

 - To expand and strengthen the community of public health practitioners, community leaders and organizations, clinicians, researchers, corporations, and policy makers working collaboratively to confront childhood obesity in Chicago and beyond

-- To expand the 5-4-3-2-1 Go!® public education campaign to shift our local culture toward one that supports lifestyle measures that will bring about reduction in childhood obesity in Chicago
+- To expand the 5-4-3-2-1 Go!® and fiveSMART™ public education campaigns to shift our local culture toward one that supports lifestyle measures that will bring about reduction in childhood obesity in Chicago

 - To cultivate a long-term broad base of government, philanthropic, and industry funding to sustain childhood obesity prevention work in Chicago and beyond